In 2013 Great Lent begins on March 18 and continues until May 4, inclusive.

 The Main Services of Great Lent

-In the evening of the first four days of Great Lent, February 27 to March 1, the Great Penitential Canon of St. Andrew of Crete is read in church.
+In the evening of the first four days of Great Lent, March 18 to 21,the Great Penitential Canon of St. Andrew of Crete is read in church.

 On Wednesdays and Fridays of Great Lent the Liturgy of the Presanctified Gifts is served.

-After the Liturgy of the Presanctified Gifts on March 2 koliva (boiled wheat with honey) is blessed in memory of St. Theodore of Tyro.
+After the Liturgy of the Presanctified Gifts on March 23 koliva (boiled wheat with honey) is blessed in memory of St. Theodore the Tyro.

 Confession During Great Lent